alastria/isbe-gobernanza-onboarding/README.md

 # Verification of the real-world identity of the Organization

-When using an eIDAS certificate (either a certificate of representation or a certificate for seals) for the onboarding process, the verification of the identity of the organization comes for free and with a LoA (level of assurance) which is substantial or high depending on whether an advanced or qualified electronic signature was used.
+When using an eIDAS certificate for the onboarding process (either a certificate of representation or a certificate for seals), the verification of the identity of the organization comes for free and with a LoA (level of assurance) which is substantial or high depending on whether an advanced or qualified electronic signature was used.

 This is because the verification has been already performed by the QTSP which issued the certificate to the organization.
-For examples, see section '3.2 Validación inicial de la identidad' in ['Declaración de prácticas de certificación de DIGITELTS'](https://pki.digitelts.es/dpc/DIGITELTS_DPC.v2.1.pdf) or section '3.2 Validación inicial de la identidad' in ['Declaración de Prácticas de Confianza de LOGALTY para los servicios de certificación y de sellado de tiempo electrónico'](https://www.logalty.com/certificateauthority/dpc/LGT_DPC-PKI_v2r5_fdo.pdf).
+For examples, see section *"3.2 Validación inicial de la identidad"* in ['Declaración de prácticas de certificación de DIGITELTS'](https://pki.digitelts.es/dpc/DIGITELTS_DPC.v2.1.pdf) or section *"3.2 Validación inicial de la identidad"* in ['Declaración de Prácticas de Confianza de LOGALTY para los servicios de certificación y de sellado de tiempo electrónico'](https://www.logalty.com/certificateauthority/dpc/LGT_DPC-PKI_v2r5_fdo.pdf).

 When in ISBE we receive a document (in PDF, XML or JSON format) signed/sealed with an advanced or qualified signature using such eIDAS certificates, and the signature verification is successful, we **obtain for free the verification of the real identity of the organization**, leveraging on the verifications performed by the QTSPs on certificate issuance.